Tax Abatement Applications

-Let us know your thoughts or questions on property tax abatement applications for manufacturing machinery, fixtures and equipment.
+Let us know your thoughts or questions on property tax abatement applications for manufacturing machinery, fixtures and equipment or new and expanding industries.

 Within 120 days of receiving the application, the Missoula County commissioners must hold a public hearing to determine the impact the proposed reduction would have on County services and whether an 80%, 90% or 100% reduction is appropriate.
 The minimum allowable tax reduction is 80%.
 The County cannot deny qualifying abatement requests in their entirety.